 He has attended Master Classes with Davis Robertson, Artistic Director of Joffrey Ballet Concert Group and Mr. James Kinney, Broadway choreographer.

+Mr. Byrd is an ABT® Certified Teacher, who has successfully completed the ABT® National Training Curriculum Teacher Training Intensive in PrePrimary through Level 3.
 Currently, Mr. Byrd is teaching at The Florida Ballet Training Center in Jacksonville, offering instruction in the Boys program and outreach classes.

 Pre-Primary, Primary, Modern Faculty, and Progressing Ballet Technique